ilkermanap/pisi-chroot-build/README.md

 # pisi-chroot-build

 It is a short term application to create a chroot environment for building pisi packages.
+There are different work to add this functionality directly into the pisi application.

 ## Usage